vins123sinned/etch-a-sketch/README.md

   Create a container for the squares in a row
   Create number amount of squares in a column
-  Add mouseOver event listener which will invoke the squareHovered function
+  Add mouseOver event listener which will invoke the squareHovered function Append to grid container

+squareHover pseudocode when mouseover on square:
+Add square-colored class to square